Faenre/WOD-Dice-Roller/README.md

 This app is currently under heavy revision and refactoring.
 See [the trello](https://trello.com/b/Qw6BLmaQ/wod-dice-mechanics) for current status.

+# Setup

+Grab the `wod.js` file and copy the contents into roll20.
+It's the only file you need.

+For development, pull everything.
+To run tests, run `npm install`,  and `jest`.

 # Usage

 There are several different types of rolls.